 As an A Blade of Grass Fellow in 2018, artist and activist Jordan Weber created 4MX Greenhouse—what he describes as a “sculptural and programmatic artwork” in North Omaha, Nebraska, a historically black neighborhood that continues to face poverty and social disenfranchisement due to redlining and segregated infrastructure in the city.
 Located on the site of what was Malcolm X’s birth home and what’s now the property of the Malcolm X Memorial Foundation, the Greenhouse’s programming is inspired by the civil rights leader’s work and teachings.
 Events at the Greenhouse focus on cultivating four pillars of health: self-empowerment and determination; soil and air cleansing at local superfund sites; spiritual reflection and meditation; and holistic health derived from food crops grown onsite.

 Weber has partnered with the Malcolm X Memorial Foundation (MXMF), an organization that similarly aims to promote self- and community-determination in North Omaha.
-A Blade of Grass Communications Associate Emma Colón spoke with MXMF Board Member JoAnna LeFlore, who manages programs at the Greenhouse, about the art of empowerment, responding to a neighborhood’s needs, and “doing it yourself.”
+A Blade of Grass Editorial and Communications Manager Emma Colón spoke with MXMF Board Member JoAnna LeFlore, who manages programs at the Greenhouse, about the art of empowerment, responding to a neighborhood’s needs, and “doing it yourself.”

 This interview has been edited and condensed.